Why is Prodigy ages 13+ only? Don't you care about kids?

-For the low cost of $15, you have the ability to access all available games and play all day/night at Prodigy.
-All 2500+ video games, over 150 board games, 8' pool table, Skee-ball, pro air hockey, challenging minigolf... the entire room is available for free play until close.
+For the low cost of $15, you have the ability to access all available games and play as much as you can in one visit.
+All 3500+ video games, over 200 board games, 8' pool table, Skee-ball, challenging minigolf... the entire room is available for free play until close.

 How do I find Prodigy?
 It's so freakin' hidden!

 Prodigy is somewhat secretly located on the ground floor (bottom floor) of the Eastworks mill in Easthampton, MA.
 There are a bunch of different ways to get in here, but the best way is with the rear entrance to Eastworks.
 Follow the signs for INSA off Pleasant St and drive down the small driveway to the left of Eastworks if you're facing the front.
 Once down the small hill, you'll see Prodigy signs on your right.
 Park out back and take the ramp in.
 You may park back there until close.
 The signs say park 'til 11pm, but you'll be fine on weekends.
 I promise.
 The rear entrance is fully handicap accessible and open until we close.
 CLICK HERE for more details...

 It snowed... or rained last night/today.
 Are you open?